 - Diverse Professional Opportunities

 In addition to following your passion, a history degree will also prepare you to pursue a career in a wide range of interesting fields.
 Many graduates go into law, work for the government, work in museums, broadcasting, the military and even the national park service.
+There are quite some interesting opportunities out there.

 Cost and Tuition of Obtaining a History Degree